 If you live in a warmer climate, you might have trouble finding Christmas wreath ideas that don’t evoke snowy weather that passes you by.
 That’s why we love this illuminated wire wreath.
-To make it, wind strings of berries, stars, battery-powered lights, ribbons, twine, or anything else you like around a simple wire base.
-Wondering why exactly we even hang Christmas wreaths?
-Get the answer to that and other Christmas trivia in our fun quiz.
+To make it, wind strings of berries, stars, battery-powered lights, ribbons, twine or anything else you like around a simple wire base.

 Stars and straw Christmas wreath

 Some Christmas wreaths seem simple but really wow you with their details, like this all-white example.
 It features five frosted pine cones, each one carefully placed to form the point of a five-point star.
 The snow-covered white stars and decorative mini snowballs scattered over the rest of this straw wreath maintain the wintry theme while delivering an unmistakably Christmas look.